brettchalupa/graphql-docs/README.md

 GraphQLDocs.build(schema: schema)
 ```

-GrophQLDocs also has a simplified CLI (`graphql-docs`) that gets installed with the gem:
+GraphQLDocs also has a simplified CLI (`graphql-docs`) that gets installed with the gem:

 ``` console
 graphql-docs schema.graphql